Lance Rentzel

-Thomas Lance Rentzel (born October 14, 1943) is an American former professional football player who was a flanker in the National Football League (NFL) for the Minnesota Vikings, Dallas Cowboys, and Los Angeles Rams.
+Thomas Lance Rentzel (October 14, 1943 – June 7, 2026) was an American professional football player who was a flanker in the National Football League (NFL) for the Minnesota Vikings, Dallas Cowboys, and Los Angeles Rams.
 He played college football for the Oklahoma Sooners.

 Early life

 Rentzel was a four-sport star at Oklahoma City’s exclusive Casady School, playing football, basketball, baseball, and running track.
 He was an All-American high school halfback and the valedictorian of his graduating class.

 Rentzel accepted a football scholarship from the University of Oklahoma under Bud Wilkinson.
 As a sophomore, he came off the injured list too late and had to hitchhike to Texas to play in the third game against the #2 ranked Longhorns.
 Rentzel had two long receptions in the game, one for a 34-yard touchdown.

 As a junior, Rentzel posted 59 carries for 387 yards (second on the team) with a 6.6-yard average and two touchdowns.
 He was a versatile all-around halfback and was known for his open-field speed and propensity for big plays rushing, receiving passes, and returning kicks.

-During his senior year in 1964, Rentzel was the team's top pass catcher (268 receiving yards) and punter (40.5-yard average).
+As a senior, Rentzel was the team's top pass catcher (268 receiving yards) and punter (40.5-yard average).
 His 491 rushing yards ranked second on the team.
 In the Big Eight Conference, Rentzel's 5.4 rushing average was second only to Gale Sayers.
 Rentzel was also the conference's No. 3 pass receiver, as well as No. 2 punter.

-Rentzel was one of four Sooners players who missed the 1965 Gator Bowl game against Florida State University.
+He was one of four Sooners players who missed the 1965 Gator Bowl game against Florida State University.
 Rentzel, offensive lineman Ralph Neely, Jim Grisham, and Wes Skidgel had signed with professional teams before the game and were ruled ineligible for the contest.
 Florida State won 36–19 on the strength of four touchdown catches by Fred Biletnikoff.